mikeizbicki/ucr-cs100/textbook/tools/latex/README.md

 _______

 After being in touch with the most important tools that a computer scientist must know, we want to introduce one last tool, which is called LaTeX.
 Before you know what LaTeX is necessary to know the TEX.
-TEX is a program created by Donald Knuth in the 70s in order to increase the quality of printing texts and mathematical formulas.
+TEX is a program created by Donald Knuth in the 70s to increase the quality of printing texts and mathematical formulas.
 Nowadays it can be used for basically anything, even to document programs that you create from now on.
 Latex is a program that collects commands using TEX as processing base and it was created by Leslie Lamport in the 80s in order to facilitate the use of TEX through commands for different functions.

 LaTeX is a processor based on a two logical style.